avast/k8s-admission-webhook/README.md

 Can be set up to validate that:
 * containers have their resource limits specified (`memory`, `cpu`)
 * containers have their resource requests specified (`memory`, `cpu`)
+* ingress rules hosts and paths match regex
+* ingress rules hosts and paths are not in collision with definitions already in the cluster
+* ingress tls hosts match regex
+* ingress tls hosts are not in collision with definitions already in the cluster

 Resource spec validation operates on:
 * `Pod`s